hyprwm/hyprland-wiki/content/Useful Utilities/Status-Bars.md

 - Has a pretty limited configuration options.
 It's a good and a bad thing at the same time.
 You can get a very decent result quickly and with a little effort, but some tricky waybar-alike tweaks are not possible.
 - Calendar is absent but in the [roadmap](https://github.com/MalpenZibo/ashell/issues/181)

+### Noctalia
+[Noctalia](https://noctalia.dev/) is a beautiful, minimal desktop shell for Wayland.

+- Built on a lean, modern stack with a calm, distinctive look you can tune to match your setup.
+- Extensive theming with predefined color schemes and automatic color generation from your wallpaper.
+- Notification system with history and Do Not Disturb.
+- Plugin support.
+- Built on Quickshell.

 #### Workaround for calendar

 ```toml